CtrlK

 Workflow Clarity

 Steps are clearly sequenced from built-in analytics through custom pipelines to reporting and monitoring.
-However, there are no validation checkpoints — for instance, no step to verify the Zapier pipeline is working correctly before relying on it, no data validation after BigQuery inserts, and no feedback loop for fixing pipeline issues during setup.
+However, there are no validation checkpoints — for instance, no step to verify the Zapier pipeline is working before building queries on top of it, no verification that BigQuery table was created correctly, and no feedback loop for the data pipeline setup which is a multi-step destructive/batch operation.

 2 / 3